 -

 You are a book collector aiming to sell your collection of books.
-The books are arranged in a line with the th book to the left of the th book.
-The thickness of each book is represented by an array (where is the thickness of the th book) and each book has a unique thickness.
+The books are arranged in a line with the book to the left of the th book.
+The thickness of each book is represented by an array (where is the thickness of the book) and each book has a unique thickness.

 To enhance the appeal of your books, you can apply a special protective covering to some of them.
 However, this cover is expensive and thus you want tp minimize its use while ensuring the following conditions are met: